 Yes.
 There is commercial bus service to the Bryan / College Station area on a daily basis.
-In addition, American Eagle and Continental Express schedule several flights per day into the College Station (Easterwood) airport.
+In addition, American Eagle schedules several flights per day into the College Station (Easterwood) airport.
 American Eagle flies from their hub in Dallas / Ft.
-Worth and Continental Express flies from their hub in Houston.
+Worth.
 If you do not have ground transportation, there are taxis available at Easterwood Airport.
 There are also hotel shuttles available.
 Please contact your hotel in advance to arrange for pick-up and drop-off at the airport.
 There is little in the way of public transportation available in Bryan / College Station so researchers should consider renting a car.
 There are several car rental companies at the airport with a wide assortment of vehicles available.

 The George Bush Presidential Library is open to all researchers.
 They can contact the library with research questions by mail, telephone, or electronic-mail, or they can conduct research onsite in the research reading room.
-Onsite researchers under the age of fourteen must be accompanied by an adult researcher.
+Onsite researchers under the age of fourteen must be approved by the Supervisory Archivist and accompanied by an adult researcher.

-The Bush Library research reading room is open year-round, Monday through Friday from 9:00 a.m. to 4:30 p.m., with the exception of U.S. federal holidays.
-Library archivists will not pull new materials for researchers after 4:00 p.m., except in extraordinary circumstances.
+The Bush Library research reading room is open by appointment only year-round, Monday through Friday from 9:30 a.m. to 4:30 p.m., with the exception of U.S. federal holidays.
+Library archivists will not pull new materials for researchers after 3:45 p.m., except in extraordinary circumstances.

-We strongly encourage prospective researchers to write, call, or email the Bush Library staff in advance of any visit to determine whether the library contains material relevant to their topic.
+All on-site researchers must make an appointment at least 24 hours prior to arrival.
+We require prospective researchers to write, call, or email the Bush Library staff to determine whether the library contains material relevant to their topic.
 We will check our holdings and provide an assessment of the quantity and composition of any applicable documents and whether these documents have been processed and are available for research.

-Once researchers arrive, they will be asked to furnish photo identification (for example a drivers license, passport, or another appropriate government issued identification that includes a photo) and complete a simple research application form.
-An archivist will meet with the researcher and offer guidance about which processed records and collections are most likely to contain useful material.
-(Read more about processed records here).
-The archivist also will explain our regulations, finding aids, research room procedures and services, provide information on obtaining access to unprocessed presidential records through submission of a Freedom of Information Act (FOIA) request, and answer any additional questions.
-The library staff will provide copies of documents for a set fee of $.80 per page.
-On site researchers may use a self-service copier in the research room for a fee of $.25 per page.
-On site researchers may also photograph documents using cameras, cell phones or other electronic devices with a camera application (no flash permitted).
+An archivist will meet with the researcher and explain our regulations, finding aids, research room procedures and services, provide information on obtaining access to unprocessed presidential records through submission of a Freedom of Information Act (FOIA) request, and answer any additional questions.
+The library staff may provide copies of documents for a set fee of $.80 per page.
+On-site researchers may also photograph documents using personal cameras, cell phones or other electronic devices with a camera application (no flash permitted) at no cost.
 The Bush Library accepts most major credit cards as payment for copies.

 Researchers should consult the finding aids of the Bush Library to determine which material is processed and available for research.
 These finding aids provide researchers with an overview of the content of processed materials and serve as a guide to collections which might contain information relevant to a specific topic.
-These finding aids are located in the research reading room of the Bush Library or are available on the library's web page (http://bushlibrary.tamu.edu/) under the "Research" button in the top tool bar.
+These finding aids are located in the research reading room of the Bush Library or are available on the library's web page (https://bush41library.tamu.edu/archives).
 Bush Library staff can also provide a list of all White House staff members and the office to which they were assigned as well as an estimate as to the amount of records they created.
 This information can be utilized in identifying potentially useful records in both processed and unprocessed collections.

 The George Bush Presidential Library strives to continually update the material on its web page and to provide access to as much information as possible.
 At present, the Bush Library web page contains the entire public papers of the forty-first president in a searchable format, the finding aids of all processed records, and photographs of the former president and of many museum gifts.

 Researchers can park for free in the lots at the Bush Library.
 They should enter through the main museum entrance that is located at the museum rotunda.
-Please inform the security screeners that you would like to conduct research and they will direct you to the receptionists desk.
-The receptionist will call an archivist to escort researchers to the appropriate location in the building.
+Please inform the security screeners that you would like to conduct research and they will direct you to the admissions desk.
+The clerk will call an archivist to escort researchers to the appropriate location in the building.

 Yes.
 There are currently two grants available.
 The O'Donnell Grant provides up to $2,500 of funding for scholars conducting research at the George Bush Library.
 The Korea Foundation Grant provides up to $2,500 of funding for scholars conducting research on East Asia including Korea.
 For further information, please contact the Scowcroft Institute of International Affairs at:O'DONNELL GRANT PROGRAM / KOREAN GRANT PROGRAM